mars0i/pasta/README.md

 <em>model</em> of PEM; what these agents do, internally, is much, much
 simpler than what's usually meant by PEM.)</p>

-<p><b>r-snipes:</b> Agents that don't learn, but produce different types of offspring
+<p><b>r-snipes:</b> Agents that don't learn, but produce different
-that are well suited or poorly suited for survival in different environments.
-These agents implement one kind of "r-strategy", which roughly prioritize reproduction over survival.</p>
+types of offspring that are well suited or poorly suited for survival in different environments.
+These agents use "bet hedging" to implement one kind of "r-strategy", which roughly prioritize reproduction over survival.</p>

 <p><b>s-snipes:</b> Agents that engage in a simple form of social
 learning by copying from nearby agents ("s-snipes").</p>